kervinck/floyd/README.md

 $ make
 $ ./floyd

-Floyd Chess Program - Version 0.1a
+Floyd Chess Engine - Version 0.6
-Copyright (C)1998-2015 by Marcel van Kervinck
+Copyright (C) 2015, Marcel van Kervinck
 All rights reserved

 Type "help" for more information, or "quit" to leave.